-When I was growing up my parents reminded me that they were raising me to leave home.
+When I was growing up my parents often reminded me they were raising me to leave home.
 I always felt this was a bit insensitive – didn’t they love me and want me around forever?
 My parents, like every other parent out there, had the ultimate goal to raise competent, capable and independent adults.
 When we are intentional with our parenting we are not just leaving it up to chance, but working together with our kids to help them become the best version of themselves.

 Of all the characteristics to help our kids develop kindness is one of the greatest.
-Our culture has slowly put more emphasis on personal happiness and achievement rather than the care or concern for others.1 Raising caring and kind children teaches them to be moral, humble, patient and compassionate – doesn’t the world need a little bit more of that?
+Our culture has slowly put more emphasis on personal happiness and achievement rather than the care or concern for others.1 Raising our children to be caring and kind teaches them to be moral, humble, patient and compassionate – doesn’t the world need a little bit more of that?
 Kindness is learned by example.
 We teach more through our example than any other way.
 Emphasize how important it is to be kind – more important than making the team or getting good grades.
 Remember, “arrogance is used by the weak while kindness is used by the strong.”2

 As each of our children reached different developmental milestones it also meant an increase in independence and responsibility.
 Every consideration should be age/maturity appropriate, but always be on the lookout for ways to encourage your kids to be more than just an appendage of you and your spouse.
 By the time our kids were in high school they were getting themselves up in the morning, making their own breakfast and lunch, taking full responsibility for their school work, doing their own laundry and helping with the occasional meal.
 I was a big proponent of teaching life skills that would prepare them for the world when I wouldn’t be there to do it for them.
 Sometimes it was too much too soon and we adjusted, but we were always moving towards the independence line.